roitberg-group/LUKE/README.md

 ## NOTE: This is a pre-release, the scripts here do not fully cooperate yet.
 Each step in the protocol currently exists as standalone scripts, and the pipeline is under construction

-## "Largest Uncertainty Kaleidoscope Estimator: Uncertainty-driven Sampling of high-Error Forces"
+## Largest Uncertainty Kaleidoscope Estimator: Uncertainty-driven Sampling of high-Error Forces

+Yes, I fit the acronym to the title of the project.
 LUKE: USE the Forces is a molecular fragmentation protocol designed to improve active learning in machine-learned interatomic potential models.
 Built on **TorchANI**, LUKE identifies atomic environments with high force uncertainty and fragments molecules around them, generating smaller molecular systems to enhance training data diversity.

 ## Overview